 Related Questions

 Slow cooker liners are generally considered to be safe for cooking, and the official Crock-Pot brand liners meet FDA requirements for cooking with temperatures of up to 400 degrees Fahrenheit.
-Slow cooker liners are made of heat resistant nylon, which does not contain BPA.
+Slow-cooker liners are made of heat resistant nylon, which does not contain BPA.

-Slow cookers will generally heat up to about 190-210 degrees Fahrenheit (~87-99 degrees Celsius) on the Low setting and can go up to about 300 degrees Fahrenheit (~149 degrees Celsius) on the High setting.
+Slow cookers will generally heat up to about 190-210 degrees Fahrenheit (~87-99 degrees Celsius) on the Low setting and can go up to about 300 degrees Fahrenheit (~149 degrees Celsius) on the High heat setting.
 However, slow cooker temperatures will vary based on cook time, brand, model, etc.